timeitel/timeitel/README.md

 I'm a software developer based in Perth, WA.

-I like bike shedding my config files and telling people I'm learning rust.
+I like bike shedding my config files and telling people I'm learning Rust.

 I've been working with:
 - React